ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+Sure, here are four jokes related to software engineering and cybersecurity:

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+1. Why did the software developer go broke?
+Because he lost his domain in a bet.

+2. Why do programmers prefer dark mode?
+Because light attracts bugs!

-2. Why did the cybersecurity expert bring a ladder to work?
-To reach new heights in encryption!
+3. Why did the cybersecurity expert bring a ladder to the office?
+To reach new heights in network security!

-3. Why did the software engineer always carry a compass?
-Because he wanted to make sure his code was always heading in the right direction!

-4. Why did the cyber security analyst always have a flashlight with him?
-Because he wanted to shine a light on any potential vulnerabilities!
+4. Why was the computer cold?
+It left its Windows open!

+Hope these bring a smile to your face!

 [
-Mon Sep  4 01:06:54 UTC 2023
+Tue Sep  5 01:04:58 UTC 2023
  ]